sartq333/ml-learning-doc/README.md

 - https://d2l.ai/ (to learn DL)
 - this [book](https://drive.google.com/file/d/1tb2-tkoeO8Hcr34y_ABDAe2MyCOdW6oB/view?usp=sharing) by [nitin mukesh](https://www.linkedin.com/in/nitinmukeshiitb) for data science prep (interview prep guide).
 - [class notes of statistics and probability](https://drive.google.com/file/d/14PJg_68luGKZ7pTWKLiayrMFqmZ1GGEc/view?usp=sharing) by professor amit kumar (note: there are some errors in this, so please be careful if you're reading or learning from this).
-- books of packt, manning publications are also great (like sebestian's llm from scratch is pure goldmine, or modern computer vision with pytorch by pacckt publications).
+- books of packt, manning publications are also great (like sebestian's llm from scratch is pure goldmine, or modern computer vision with pytorch by packt publications).

 - This document was quite helpful if you don’t prefer learning by books but still want to learn in structured manner: [Mech - ML community resource list.pdf](https://drive.google.com/file/d/1uG3kMT51sEfZZAUatOvna_1uieaaK15z/view?usp=sharing), [ML RESOUCES-20250624T145356Z-1-001.zip](https://drive.google.com/file/d/1ROdHTGgtuvN_igUWmqr8LUoZ-NNF-8BD/view?usp=sharing)
 (credits: [Mitanshu](https://www.linkedin.com/in/mitanshu-chakrawarty-a312081b4))